-The SEC allows us to "incorporate by reference" into this prospectus the information we file with the SEC, which means that we may disclose important information to you by referring you to other documents.
+The SEC allows us to "incorporate by reference" into this prospectus the information we file with the SEC which means that we may disclose important information to you by referring you to other documents.
 The information we incorporate by reference is considered a part of this prospectus, and information that we file later with the SEC will automatically update and supersede this information.
 We incorporate by reference the documents listed below and any future filings we make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 prior to completion of this offering.

-- Our Annual Report on Form 10-K for the year ended December 31, 2002. - Our Quarterly Report on Form 10-Q for the quarters ended March 31, 2003, June 30, 2003, and September 30, 2003. - Our Current Reports on Form 8-K filed February 3, 2003, March 6, 2003, March 12, 2003, March 24, 2003, May 7, 2003, November 17, 2003, November 25, 2003 and December 4, 2003, and our Current Report on Form 8-K/A filed May 2, 2003, except with regard to the disclosure in these reports pursuant to Item 9, Regulation FD Disclosure, or Item 12, Results of Operations and Financial Condition, which shall not be considered "filed" under the Exchange Act or incorporated by reference into this prospectus or any other filing under the Securities Act.
+- · Our Annual Report on Form 10-K for the year ended December 31, 2002. - · Our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2003 and June 30, 2003.

-- The description of our common stock contained in our registration statement on Form 8-A, dated February 21, 1997, including any amendment filed for the purpose of updating that description. - The description of our preferred stock purchase rights contained in our registration statement on Form 8-A, dated March 24, 2003, including any amendment filed for the purpose of updating that description. - Our definitive Proxy Statement filed April 23, 2003.
+- Our Current Reports on Form 8-K filed February 3, 2003, February 19, 2003, March 6, 2003, March 12, 2003, March 24, 2003, May 7, 2003, July 30, 2003 and October 28, 2003, and our Current Report on Form 8-K/A filed May 2, 2003, except with regard to the disclosure in these reports pursuant to Item 9, Regulation FD Disclosure, which shall not be considered "filed" under the Exchange Act or incorporated by reference into this prospectus or any other filing under the Securities Act. - The description of our common stock contained in our registration statement on Form 8-A, dated February 21, 1997, including any amendment filed for the purpose of updating that description. - The description of our preferred stock purchase rights contained in our registration statement on Form 8-A, dated March 24, 2003, including any amendment filed for the purpose of updating that description. - · Our definitive Proxy Statement filed April 23, 2003.